Path tracing: Bidirectional path tracing

-In both cases, a technique called Next-Event-Estimation can be used to reduce variance.
-This works by directly sampling an important feature (the camera in the case of Light Tracing, or a light source in the case of Backwards-Path-Tracing) instead of waiting for a path to hit it by chance.
+In both cases, a technique called next event estimation can be used to reduce variance.
+This works by directly sampling an important feature (the camera in the case of light tracing, or a light source in the case of backwards path tracing) instead of waiting for a path to hit it by chance.
 This technique is usually effective, but becomes less useful when specular or near-specular BRDFs are present.
-For Backwards-Path-Tracing, this creates high variance for caustic paths that interact with a diffuse surface, then bounce off a specular surface before hitting a light source.
-Next Event Estimation cannot be used to sample these paths directly from the diffuse surface, because the specular interaction is in the middle.
+For backwards path tracing, this creates high variance for caustic paths that interact with a diffuse surface, then bounce off a specular surface before hitting a light source.
+Next event estimation cannot be used to sample these paths directly from the diffuse surface, because the specular interaction is in the middle.
 Likewise, it cannot be used to sample paths from the specular surface because there is only one direction that the light can bounce.
-Light Tracing has a similar issue when paths interact with a specular surface before hitting the camera.
-Because this situation is significantly more common, and noisy (or completely black) glass objects are very visually disruptive, Backwards Path Tracing is the only method that is used for Unidirectional Path Tracing in practice.
+Light tracing has a similar issue when paths interact with a specular surface before hitting the camera.
+Because this situation is significantly more common, and noisy (or completely black) glass objects are very visually disruptive, backwards path tracing is the only method that is used for unidirectional path tracing in practice.

-Bidirectional Path-Tracing provides an algorithm that combines the two approaches and can produce lower variance than either method alone.
-For each sample, two paths are traced independently: one using from the light source and one from the camera.
+Bidirectional path tracing provides an algorithm that combines the two approaches and can produce lower variance than either method alone.
+For each sample, two paths are traced independently: one from the light source and one from the camera.
 This produces a set of possible sampling strategies, where every vertex of one path can be connected directly to every vertex of the other.
-The original Light Tracing and Backwards Path Tracing algorithms are both special cases of these strategies.
-For Light Tracing, it is connecting the vertices of the camera path directly to the first vertex of the light path.
-For Backwards Path Tracing, it is connecting the vertices of the light path to the first vertex of the camera path.
+The original light tracing and backwards path tracing algorithms are both special cases of these strategies.
+For light tracing, it is connecting the vertices of the camera path directly to the first vertex of the light path.
+For backwards path tracing, it is connecting the vertices of the light path to the first vertex of the camera path.
 In addition, there are several completely new sampling strategies, where intermediate vertices are connected.
-Weighting all of these sampling strategies using Multiple Importance Sampling creates a new sampler that can converge faster than Unidirectional Path Tracing, even though more work is required for each sample.
+Weighting all of these sampling strategies using multiple importance sampling creates a new sampler that can converge faster than unidirectional path tracing, even though more work is required for each sample.
 This works particularly well for caustics or scenes that are lit primarily through indirect lighting.